m1hammad/ufc-game/README.md

 # **UFC GAME**

-The FIGHT GAME, for short, allows a logged in user to sign a fighter with the use of a form or contract.
+The FIGHT GAME allows a logged in user to sign a fighter with the use of a form or contract.
 It's tough to be a fighter, but this app makes being a UFC president possible!

 With each signing, a fighter's biography can be completely uploaded, including photo, current record, age and so on.
 They will be on their way to becoming a reigning world's champion.